 Manufacturers who remained gave us CCIA exclusives with first drives that included the New Jaguar XE, Kia e-Niro, Kia ProCeed, Lexus UX, Mercedes-Benz GLE and Toyota’s Camry.
 CCIA also saw key models appear such as the new BMW 3-series, Ford Focus, Mercedes-Benz E300de, Toyota Corolla and Volvo’s S60.

-However, considering that the Government is actively pushing a lower CO2 vehicle agenda and penalising drivers opting for diesel via increased BIK rates, it was disappointing to see that there wasn’t a stronger show of EVs.
-It would have been great to have seen Tesla’s range, Audi with their e-Tron’s, Peugeot and their 208e and Hyundai’s Kona or Ioniq EVs, but considering none of these manufacturers were at CCIA, it left us feeling left out and let down by the manufacturers.
+However, considering that the Government is actively promoting the environmental message for lower CO2 vehicles and penalising drivers opting for diesel via increase BIK rates, it was disappointing to see that there wasn’t a stronger show of EVs.
+It would have been great to have seen Tesla’s range, Audi with their e-Tron’s, Peugeot and their 208e and Hyundai’s Kona or Ioniq EVs, but considering none of these manufacturers were at the event, it left us feeling left out.

-The event organisers did continue to promote the move to low and zero emission vehicles with the main hall being taken over once again by electric vehicle zone sponsored by BP chargemaster.
+The event organisers continued to promote the move to low and zero-emission vehicles with the main hall being taken over once again by electric vehicle zone sponsored by BP chargemaster.
 But, from our observations, we calculated that around 25% of the vehicles available to drive were PHEV or EV, which worked out 3% less than the previous year’s mix of PHEV and EV vehicles.
-Again, somewhat disappointing to learn when the governments ‘Road to Zero’ strategy is encouraging fleets to adopt electric powered vehicles, yet manufacturers had not delivered on this message.
+Again, somewhat disappointing to learn when the governments ‘Road to Zero’ strategy is encouraging fleets to adopt electric-powered vehicles, yet manufacturers had not delivered.

 EV Power to the People

-It wasn’t all down on EV power though, Porsche proudly displayed five out of their eight vehicles which were hybrids, and Mercedes, Lexus, Honda, Renault and Jaguar, all proudly gave electric power back with a stronger showing of PHEV/EVs compared to the other manufacturers at CCIA.
+It wasn’t all down on EV power though, Porsche proudly displayed five out of their eight vehicles which were hybrids, and Mercedes, Lexus, Honda, Renault and Jaguar, all proudly gave electric power back with a stronger showing of PHEV/EVs compared to the other manufacturers.

 Jaguar XE (first drive)